-The operational environment requirements do not apply to the SG600.
-The module does not provide a general purpose operating system nor does it allow operators the ability to load untrusted firmware.
-The operating system run by the cryptographic module is referred to as Secure Gateway Operating System (SGOS).
-SGOS is a proprietary real-time embedded operating system.
+The operational environment requirements do not apply to theSG9000.
+The module does not provide a general purpose operating system (OS) nor does it allow operators to load un-trusted firmware.
+The OS run by the cryptographic module is referred to as Secure Gateway Operating System (SGOS).
+SGOS is a proprietary real-time embedded OS.